 If you want more information about when your area will transition to the NDIS visit the NDIS in NSW website.

-What does the NDIS mean for the Post School Programs school leaver assessment process?
+What does the NDIS mean for the 2017 Post School Supports school leaver assessment process?

-The annual school leaver eligibility assessment process is run by ADHC, in partnership with the education sectors.
-It is for students with disability who wish to be assessed for an ADHC funded Post School Program.
+The annual school leaver eligibility assessment process is run by FACS, in partnership with the education sectors.
+It is for students with disability who wish to be assessed to test their eligibility for post school supports under the NDIS.

 Where can I get more information on the NDIS rollout in NSW?

 If you wish to speak to someone about the NDIS you can call the National Disability Insurance Agency (NDIA) on 1800 800 110.